TeaHallo/Inventory_Program_Java/README.md

-# And editable inventory program created with Java and JavaFX
+# An editable inventory program created with Java and JavaFX